 Fecal Sack Removal

 Yes, birds need diapers too.
 You don’t get to see this behavior too often, but cavity-nesting birds like finches and bluebirds build their own diaper capsule that can be carried out of the nest.
-This reduces smells which attract predators and keeps the nest clean.
+This reduces smells that attract predators and keeps the nest clean.

-Now that you’re a breeding bird expert, you can help scientists learn what birds are breeding where, and whether they’re breeding successfully!
+Now that you’re a breeding bird expert, you can help scientists learn what birds are breeding where, and whether they’re breeding successfully.
 Learn more about Connecticut’s Bird Atlas here.